Split Payments for Swiss marketplaces: How automatic payment splitting works

 Automatically split payments

 Payrexx splits every amount directly between you and your sellers.
-No pooled accounts, no manual bookkeeping.
+No collective accounts, no manual bookkeeping.

 FAQ: Split Payments for Swiss Marketplaces